Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-We apply this helper function in Definition~\ref{def:OPs.fNItCPo2TplSS} to $\bOIES$. \\ For a finite $\bOIES$ instance $\oieS$ with the ordered enumeration form
+We now apply this helper function in Definition~\ref{def:op.fNItCPo2TplSS} to $\bOIES$ instances. \\ For a finite non-empty $\bOIES$ instance $\oieS$ containing no $\voidError$, with ordered enumeration form

-The set that is naturally isomorphic to the Cartesian product of all the $\I$(3rd element) of each of $\oieS$' members with a certain $\bIdxT$ instance as the index order results in a $\bTwoTplTS$ instance.
-According to Definition~\ref{def:oie.oieS.int2tupleSS} and Definition~\ref{def:OPs.fNItCPo2TplSS}, this result can be expressed as
+Indexing the flattened Cartesian product of all 3rd-element $\I$ values for $\oieS$ members under a given $\bIdxT$ instance yields a $\bTwoTplTS$ instance naturally isomorphic to that product.
+By Definition~\ref{def:oie.oieS.int2tupleSS} and Definition~\ref{def:op.fNItCPo2TplSS}, the result can be expressed as

 \fi